denoland/deno_lint/docs/rules/rust_style.md

 is useful for deno projects that call rust functions via FFI.
 It attempts to unify naming conventions and enforces declarations and object property names which you create to be\
-in UpperCamelCase/PascalCase for classes, types, interfaces\
+in UpperCamelCase/PascalCase for classes, types, interfaces,\
-and in snake_case for functions, methods, variables.
+in snake_case for functions, methods, variables\
+and in SCREAMING_SNAKE_CASE for static class properties and constants.

 Of note: